compose/designer-ws/README.md

 #### Things to Know

 * We’ve provided content, basic markup, as well as assets to get you started.
-* All content must remain intact, but all markup can be modified, substituted, or supplemented.
+* All copy must remain intact, but all markup can be modified, substituted, or supplemented.
 * All assets can be modified, substituted, or supplemented — even the logo.
 Go wild.
 * This project will in no way be used by anyone, ever, and completely belongs to you (and HBO).